Widiskel/aytu-fi-testnet-bot/README.md

 - Node JS > v22
 - TON Testnet Balance > 2 TON
 - At least 1 Tx on TON testnet, so your wallet contract will be deployed.

+## TIPS
+- Request TON Faucet on [Test Giver Bot](https://t.me/testgiver_ton_bot)
+- Request aSCALE and aNOT faucet from aytu-fi website
+- after receiving both
+- Swap all aSCALE to TON also aNOT to TON

 ## SETUP